Work based learning in Wales: The journey towards quality improvements

 There was a time when the start of a new calendar year cast really dark clouds over the whole WBL Network.
 This used to appear in the shape of a News Release from Estyn closely followed by the public launch of the Chief Inspector’s Annual Report.

 I remember receiving a news release with the bold heading of EDUCATION AND TRAINING STANDARDS IMPROVE IN WALES – but work-based learning a cause for concern.
 Embargo: 11.00am Monday 23 January 2006.

 That was a reference point on this journey.
 It felt that there was no future for the delivery of WBL by the current contracted network of providers.
 At this point in time, there were 115 contracted providers of WBL, comprising 14% Local Authority, 20% Further Education and Higher Education Institutions and 66% Independent and Third Sector organisations.

 So we are now at the end of the current cycle of the Common Inspection Framework and just about to embark on a new journey.
-This will build on the best of what has been established through the sharing of best practice with the publication of a best practice handbook and a series of roadshows to distribute the message.
-This time Estyn are taking the lead on the development of the handbook in partnership with stakeholders including NTfW.
+This will build on the best of what has been established through the sharing of best practice with the recent publication of a new handbook and a series of roadshows to distribute the message.

 The WBL sector in Wales is responsible for delivering vocational skills to more than 60,000 individuals and the success rate on apprenticeship programmes is in excess of 70% – up by some 34% since 2004/05.

-We recognise that quality in our service is not what we put into it but what the learner gets out of it.
-For the sake of you, the people, we need to get the balance right.
-All career advice and guidance must embrace apprenticeships, as this is a pathway that secured my success, financial reward and complete job satisfaction.
+We recognise that quality in our service is not what we put in but what the learner gets out of it.
+For the sake of you, the people, we need to get the balance right and ensure that all career advice and guidance embraces apprenticeships.